Sports Business Reporters to Know

 If you ever want to work with a reporter who will always respond promptly to your pitches and give you direct feedback on why the story angle is a good fit for them or not, then shoot an email to Dan.

-Dan is an associate editor at ESPN focused on enterprise journalism and running long-form investigative pieces.
+Dan is a staff writer at ESPN focused on enterprise journalism and running long-form investigative pieces.
 Dan covers a variety of topics from record-breaking sports memorabilia and collectibles auctions, feature interviews with the next generation of rising stars, and digs into the legislative and economic side of the sports business world.

 Learn more about Dan’s style in his recent pieces here.